Systematic Reviews (Evidence synthesis)

 What assistance can KLS provide for a systematic or other type of review?

 It is essential that a member of KLS is involved in your review team as early as possible in order to discuss the methodology and process of conducting a review.
 Any type of systematic review needs to have a well-designed and comprehensive search strategy behind it – if you do not retrieve some of the relevant studies available, the review results will be limited and potentially biased.
-Designing a good review takes time, including developing and testing search strategies, which can be an iterative process.
-Please contact us to discuss, or see our literature search request page.

 Protocol